Why is Kingspan committed to become ‘100% renewable’?

 What are your renewable electricity achievements so far?

-"As of 2014, 32.5% of the Group’s electricity usage was from renewable sources, and we are currently on track to exceed our interim target of 50% renewable energy by 2016.
+"As of 2016, 57% of the Group’s energy usage was from renewable sources exceeding our interim target.
 As we work towards this and our 100% renewable electricity goal, we have made a number of investments in renewable power.

 "For example in 2012 our Group Headquarters in Kingscourt Ireland achieved Net Zero Energy through extensive retrofit of the existing building by incorporating our high performance building envelope, rooftop solar PV and LED lighting system.
 A year later we installed a 2.5MW solar PV array at our Selby site, which won Commercial Solar Installation of the Year in the Solar Power Portal Awards.
-In 2016, we have a further 5MW coming on stream at Sherburn."
+In 2016, a further 5MW was deployed at Sherburn."

 What opportunities and challenges have you encountered?